Caring, Professional Dental Extractions

 Apply a cold compress to the outside of your face for 10–20 minutes at a time.
 This can help reduce swelling and discomfort during the first 24 hours. - Give Your Body Time to Heal:

-Rest and avoid strenuous activity for the first day or two.
-Giving your body a chance to focus on healing can speed up recovery time. - Take Prescribed Medications Promptly:
+Rest and avoid strenuous activity for the first 24-48 hours.
+Allowing your body time to heal can support steady recovery. - Take Prescribed Medications Promptly:

 Book Your Appointment Online or Call Our Bunbury Dental Clinic Today